aabuyazid/aabuyazid.github.io/_pages/about.md

 --->

-Arkan Abuyazid is a computer engineer capable of creating novel solutions and systems in low-level, embedded/systems software, CPU chip design, and high-level back-end development for mobile applications.
-His interests in low-latency computing and fascination with the algorithm design makes him the ideal engineer to work on projects that require fast implementations of algorithms, APIs, and more.
-He understands that mere milliseconds can make or break the success of the project, and he strives to find the quickest method for any task at hand.
+I am a computer engineer capable of creating novel solutions and systems in low-level, embedded/systems software, CPU chip design, and high-level back-end development for mobile applications.
+I believe my interests in low-latency computing and fascination with algorithm design makes me the ideal engineer to work on projects that require fast implementations of systems, APIs, and more.
+Knowing mere milliseconds can make or break the success of the project, I strive to find the most efficient and quickest method for any task.